 Description

-Photonics Valley’s AP1H4X-MM85xxM is active optical cable assemblies with QSFP+ to 4 SFP28 hot pluggable connectors.
+Photonics Valley’s AP1H4X-MM85xxM is active optical cable assemblies with QSFP28 to 4 SFP28 hot pluggable connectors.
 Enjoys low power consumption.
 It is suitable for short distance and offer a cost-effective way to connect within racks and across adjacent racks.
 Its length is up to 100m over OM3.

 Ordering information